vudash/vudash/docs/developers/README.md

 A widget is a visible indicator of some sort of statistic or other monitor, which emits new data using websockets, and updates its display in the dashboard based on the information given in this data.

 A widget is packaged as a node module, but a node module can simply be a folder with a `package.json` file.
-It can then contain a number of files:

-Building a widget is simply a node module, and really only needs a couple of files.
+A widget is simply a node module, and really only needs a couple of files.

 ### package.json
 ```javascript